kubernetes-sigs/node-feature-discovery/docs/usage/customization-guide.md

 > labels specified in the `labels` field will override anything
 > originating from `labelsTemplate`.

-#### Node Annotations
+#### annotations

-The `.annotations` field is a list of features to be advertised as annotations.
+The `.annotations` field is a list of features to be advertised as node annotations.

 Take this rule as a referential example: